-The Farmers Almanac is predicting a long and cold winter for 2018-2019.
+The Farmers Almanac is predicting Western Canada will experience much colder than normal temperatures through the 2020-2021 winter.
 Of course, you probably don’t want to hear that, and the Farmers Almanac could be wrong.
-But, it’s a reminder that, sadly, summer is over, and winter is on the way.
+But, it’s a reminder that, sadly, summer is over, fall is here and winter is on the way.

 But, this doesn’t have to be the case.